synle/azure-function-java-simple-boilerplate/README.md

 ```

 ## Local JSON
-Secrets for connection string can be stored in `local.settings.json`
+Secrets for connection string can be stored in `local.settings.json`.
+Refer to this backup of [local.settings.json.bak](https://github.com/synle/azure-function-java-simple-boilderplate/blob/main/local.settings.json.bak) file for more details

 ## Useful docs